wasp-lang/wasp/web/docs/language/features.md

 - `queryFnArgs` (optional): The arguments object (payload) you wish to pass into the query.
 The query's NodeJS implementation will receive this object as its first positional argument.
 - `config` (optional): A _react-query_ `config` object.

-Wasp's `useQuery` hook behaves mostly the same as [_react-query_'s `useQuery` hook](https://react-query.tanstack.com/docs/api#usequery), the only difference being in not having to supply the key.
-Wasp handles the caching automatically under the hood.
+Wasp's `useQuery` hook behaves mostly the same as [_react-query_'s `useQuery` hook](https://react-query.tanstack.com/docs/api#usequery), the only difference being in not having to supply the key (Wasp does this automatically under the hood).

 Here's an example of calling the Queries using the `useQuery` hook:
 ```jsx